Instant noodles: History

 A separate claim of origin for instant noodles comes from Pingtung County in Taiwan.
 Chang Kuo-wen, a Pingtung local, filed a patent for instant noodles in 1956.
 On 16 August 1961, Zhang supposedly transferred the patent to Momofuku Ando for ¥23 million.

 In 1966, when Ando was in the United States promoting Chikin Ramen, he observed how Americans would divide up a ramen block, put it in a paper cup, and pour boiling water over it, inspiring him with the idea for his new product.
 In 1971, Nissin introduced Nissin Cup Noodles, a cup noodle to which boiling water is added to cook the noodles.
 Dried vegetables began to be included in the cup, creating a complete instant soup dish.
-Cup noodles combine the functions of packaging material, a container for boiling water, and a bowl to eat the noodles from.
-Heading off the recent rise in health consciousness, many manufacturers launched instant noodles with various healthy recipes: noodles with dietary fiber and collagen, low-calorie noodles, and low-sodium noodles.
+Cup noodles combine the functions of packaging material, a container for adding boiling water, and a bowl to eat the noodles from.
+Heading off rise in health consciousness, many manufacturers launched instant noodles with various healthy recipes: noodles with dietary fiber and collagen, low-calorie noodles, and low-sodium noodles.

-In a Japanese poll conducted in 2000, instant noodles were voted the best invention of the 20th century.
+In a Japanese poll conducted in 2000, instant noodles were voted the best Japanese invention of the 20th century.
 As of 2018, approximately 103 billion servings of instant noodles were eaten worldwide every year.
 China consumed 40 billion packages of instant noodles per year (39% of world consumption), Indonesia 12 billion, India 6 billion, Japan 5.7 billion, and Vietnam 5.2 billion.
 The top three per-capita consuming nations are South Korea (74.6 servings), Vietnam (53.9 servings), and Nepal (53 servings).